Before we dig into our WooCommerce vs Shopify comparison, let's start with a few insane statistics!

 - Incredibly fast page loading speed

-- You need to choose a monthly subscription
+- You need to choose a monthly subscription plan

 - Limited payment methods available